What is Apache Gump™?

-Gump set's Ant's build.sysclasspath to only and manages the system classpath:
+Gump sets build.sysclasspath property of Ant to only and manages the system classpath:

 Only the system classpath is used and classpaths specified in build files, etc are ignored.
 This situation could be considered as the person running the build file knows more about the environment than the person writing the build file.

-Note that Gump uses the svn trunk version of Ant when building Ant projects.
+Note that Gump uses the lastest version of Ant (from tip of master branch in their Git repository) when building Ant projects.

-For Maven 1.x builds, Gump runs maven with the --offline switch and uses jar overrides.
+For Apache Maven 1.x builds, Gump runs Maven with the --offline switch and uses jar overrides.
 Sometimes the artifact ids expected by maven and Gump's names of the jars don't match, in which case <property> elements have to be used to get the correct artifact ids.

 The net effect is that every project is built every day with the latest version of every dependency - including the latest Ant, latest JUnit, latest XML parser.

-The results are captured into html pages that largely are consistent with the style of the Jakarta project.
+The results are captured into html pages.
 An extensive amount of hypertext links are added to allow quick and easy navigation, and failures are color coded on the main build page.